fuadop/sendchamp/README.md

 ```

 ## Examples
-Checkout more examples in the test files and [examples](/examples) folder.
+Checkout more examples in the test files and this example http server repo https://github.com/fuadop/my_server.

 ## SMS
 ### Initialize